ResonantGeoData/ResonantGeoData/django-rgd-3d/README.md

 This app adds a few additional models on top of the core app for storign 3D data

-- `PointCloud`: the base 3D data model for ingesting data.
-This will convert many popular formats to the VTP format and automatically produce a `PointCloudMeta` record.
+- `Mesh3D`: the base 3D data model for ingesting data.
+This will convert many popular formats to the VTP format and automatically produce a `Mesh3DMeta` record.
-- `PointCloudMeta`: the model containing the 3D data.
+- `Mesh3DMeta`: the model containing the 3D data.
 This is either automatically generated or manually geerated by uploaded 3D data in the VTP format.
 A 3D viewer is included for previewing these data on the front-end.
-- `PointCloudSpatial`: A way to link a geospatial context with `PointCloudMeta`.
+- `Mesh3DSpatial`: A way to link a geospatial context with `Mesh3DMeta`.

 ## Management Commands